Psalms 84; 150, Jeremiah 9:23-24, 1 Corinthians 1:18-31, Mark 2:18-22

 Tension has always existed between Christians who – like the Pharisees – are convinced the faith has nothing new to learn, and those who embrace the momentum.
 As a result, we have an uneven record of being on the right side of history regarding justice and inclusion.
 The Bible (or our current understanding of it) is not an excuse for closing our ears and minds to new and challenging things God might have to say and the people who say them.

 Every revolution – industrial, political, theological – eventually becomes the calcified establishment and the corrupted empire.
 We forget that even conservative modern churches have evolved beyond what the earliest Christians would have accepted.
 The people suffering under the present circumstances are the foolish, weak, and despised whom God will use to bring the mighty low.
-If we use the past to justify their oppression and exploitation, we ignore the future God reveals at our own peril.
+If we use the past to justify their oppression and exploitation –particularly oppression and exploitation at the hands of the church – we ignore the future God reveals at our own peril.

 Comfort: God is working in the world right now.